Get App

 LIVE UPDATES

-Income Tax Budget 2026 Expectations Live: We're just two days away from the Union Budget 2026 and India's middle-class eyes tax relief announcements after the government overhauled the regime in the previous Budget session.
+Income Tax Budget 2026 Expectations Highlights: We're just two days away from the Union Budget 2026 and India's middle-class eyes tax relief announcements after the government overhauled the regime in the previous Budget session.
 India Inc expects further further for MSMEs, while taxpayers will look for updates for any new impact on their wallets.
 Finance Minister Nirmala Sitharaman will present her record ninth budget on Sunday Feb.
 1, 2026.
 Middle-income earners will look for standard deductions to offset inflation and investors have demanded equity tax relief for long-term capital gains (LTCG).

 Here, NDTV Profit cuts through the clutter, and take you through the importance of knowing various income tax slabs